-Do you remember how angry the community was at the last meeting about the Central Area Neighborhood Greenway?
+Do you remember how angry the community was at the last meeting on the Central Area Neighborhood Greenway?
 The city came to talk about its plan for a greenway, and the attendees insisted that it was a non-issue until the 23rd Avenue corridor construction plans were explained.
-The attendees were louder, but there wasn’t a lot of headway for either party.
+The attendees were louder, but there wasn’t a lot of headway made for either party.
 On Thursday, the Seattle Department of Transportation visited The Capitol Hill Community Council to better explain the 23rd Avenue Corridor Improvements Project as well as the greenway’s progress.
 This time, questions were answered.

 “People always say, ‘How is that possible?
 You’re going to reduce capacity.
 This isn’t going to work.
-It’s going to back up traffic,’” Maribel Cruz, SDOT’s Project Communications Lead for these projects, told the council.
+It’s going to back up traffic,’” Maribel Cruz, SDOT’s Project Communications Lead for these projects, said.
 “We’ve done a lot of data gathering and analysis.
-On any street that has 25,000 vehicles or less we do a complete streets assessment, and part of that is looking at reconfiguring the roadway.
+On any street that has 25,000 vehicles or less, we do a complete streets assessment, and part of that is looking at reconfiguring the roadway.
 By redesigning a roadway we can reduce collisions, reduce speeding, allow vehicles to turn without blocking traffic, manage driver behavior, and create space for wider sidewalks.
 It also makes these streets easier to cross.”

 Kit Loo, the corridor’s Project Manager, assured The Capitol Hill Times that the changes, including the reduced lanes, wouldn’t slow down or back up traffic.

 “Some of it is from experience, looking at what has worked and what hasn’t.
-Other things, especially for this particular project, are that we ran it through extensive modeling where we input all of the data related to traffic volumes, how many bus stops, busses, and turns; it all gets put into a modeling simulator, which runs through it, crunches, models, and determines how well the improvements that are put into the model will work, as well as the ones that do not.
+Other things, especially for this particular project, are that we ran it through extensive modeling where we input all of the data related to traffic volumes, how many bus stops, busses, and turns… it all gets put into a modeling simulator, which runs through it, crunches, models, and determines how well the improvements that are put into the model will work, as well as the ones that do not.
 Modeling is sometimes different from reality, so there will be calibrations amendments to be done after the fact.”

 The only thing removed from the 23rd Avenue Corridor is bike lanes, which is where the greenway comes in.
 Built in three phases concurrent with the corridor project, a greenway is to be built parallel on a nearby street, which provides a safer place for cyclists and pedestrians.